Clothes store update: 26.09.2019. This list is updated regularly.

 For all clothes donations enquiries: email@example.com

-Please note – due to current lack of storage space, we regret we CANNOT take LARGE bags of donations.
-However donations in smaller instalments are very welcome – and needed!
+Please note: due to current lack of storage space, we regret we CANNOT take in LARGE donations of lots of CLOTHES – but donations in smaller instalments are very welcome – and needed!

-Please email us first at firstname.lastname@example.org before bringing us donations if you have MORE THAN TWO CARRIER BAG FULLS or MORE THAN ONE BIN LINER.
+Please email us first before bringing us donations if you have MORE THAN ONE CARRIER BAG FULL.

 What do we need now?
 Here’s the Top Ten: